home-assistant/home-assistant.io/source/_integrations/transmission.markdown

 The Transmission integration allows you to monitor your [Transmission](https://www.transmissionbt.com/) BitTorrent downloads from within Home Assistant and set up automations based on that information.

 <div class='note warning'>
-This integration is compatible with Transmission client versions 1.31 - 2.82.
+This integration is only compatible with Transmission clients versions 1.31 - 2.82.
-Transmission 3.0 is NOT supported!
 </div>

 ## Setup